jkeza1/Joan-keza_rl_summative/README.md

 ## Author
 Joan Keza

-GitHub: jkeza1
+GitHub name: jkeza1
-Project Repository: smeef_RL
+Project Repository: Joan-keza_rl_summative

 ## License

 This project is for educational purposes as part of a reinforcement learning summative assignment.